salido/ios-challenge/README.md

 		- Sort by name
 		- Filter by category
 		- (Or do both while maintaining state)
-	- The items in the list presented should display an image of the item and the item name (if no image is given, display nothing)
+	- Each listed item should display an image of the item and the item name (if no image exists, display nothing)
 	- If the API is unreachable (no internet) an error notification should be displayed on every screen
-	- The user should be able to quickly add an item to their cart from this screen, without entering the item's detail screen
+	- The user should be able to quickly add an item to their shopping cart from this screen, without entering the item's detail screen
 2. Upon selecting an item from the list, the user should be taken to an item detail screen
 	- The item detail screen should display an image of the item (if it exists) and the item's name
 	- The item detail screen should display the item's description as returned from the API
-	- The item detail screen should allow the user to add variable quantity of the item to their shopping cart
+	- The item detail screen should allow the user to add a variable quantity of the item to their shopping cart
 3. Upon moving to the shopping cart screen, the user should be shown a list of items that were previously added
 	- Items in the list should display the item image, item name, and quantity added
 	- Items should be displayed in the order they were added to the cart